+Figure 4: Demand response

-Tariff configuration
+Scenario IV: tariff configuration

 This scenario describes how cost of energy consumption is decided and configured into the meters.

-Scenario V: Tariff setting
+Smart meters may be scheduled to obtain meter reading data and transfer them to a smart metering operator.

-The meters regularly deliver meter readings to the metering operator according to predefined schedule.
+The smart meters regularly deliver meter reading data to the metering operator according to predefined schedule.

 The cost of the electricity may be dynamically changed according to tariff policies depending on supply and demand.

-In case the cost is changed, a message about change of cost is delivered to all of the meters.
+When the cost is changed, a message about change of cost is delivered to all of the meters.

 The changed cost of electricity may be shown on a display, and the changed cost is applied.